Nima11235/Twitter_Public/README.md

 1. Prompt the user to enter two search terms.
 2. Search the twitter stream for the first 1000 tweets that contain the first search term.
 3. Calculate a sentiment score for the first search term
 4. Search the twitter stream for the first 1000 tweets that contain the second search term.
+5. Calculate a sentiment score for the second search term.
-5. Determine which search term currently has the most positive sentiment on twitter and print the results.
+6. Determine which search term currently has the most positive sentiment on twitter and print the results.

 To search the twitter stream you will have to get OAuth authentication credentials to use in your program.
 We did this in class.
-The steps are outlined in the Day 13 class notes.a
+The steps are outlined in the Day 13 class notes.

 For the Sentiment Analysis project, we will adopt the industry standard practice of
 * Creating a branch of the master